Manga109Dialog: A Large-scale Dialogue Dataset for Comics Speaker Detection: Abstract

 \section{Abstract}

-The expanding market for e-comics has spurred interest in the development of automated methods to analyze comics.
-For further understanding of comics, an automated approach is needed to link text in comics to characters speaking the words.
-Comics speaker detection research has practical applications, such as automatic character assignment for audiobooks, automatic translation according to characters' personalities, and inference of character relationships and stories.
-To deal with the problem of insufficient speaker-to-text annotations, we created a new annotation dataset Manga109Dialog\footnote{Dataset and code are available at \url{https://github.com/manga109/public-annotations}.} based on Manga109.
-Manga109Dialog is the world's largest comics speaker annotation dataset, containing 132,692 speaker-to-text pairs.
-We further divided our dataset into different levels by prediction difficulties to evaluate speaker detection methods more appropriately.
-Unlike existing methods mainly based on distances, we propose a deep learning-based method using scene graph generation models.
-Due to the unique features of comics, we enhance the performance of our proposed model by considering the frame reading order.
-We conducted experiments using Manga109Dialog and other datasets.
-Experimental results demonstrate that our scene-graph-based approach outperforms existing methods, achieving a prediction accuracy of over 75\%.
+The expanding market for e-comics has driven the development of automated methods for analyzing comics.
+To enhance the machine's understanding of comics, an automated method is essential for linking text in comics to characters that speak those words.
+In this study, we developed Manga109Dialog\footnote{Dataset and code are available at \url{https://github.com/liyingxuan1012/Manga109Dialog}.}, which is the world's largest speaker-to-text annotation dataset for comics, containing 132,692 pairs.
+We proposed a novel deep learning-based method using scene graph generation models.
+To tailor the unique features of comics, we enhanced the performance by considering the frame reading order.
+Our experiments with Manga109Dialog show that our scene-graph-based approach outperforms existing methods, achieving a prediction accuracy of over 75\%, thus establishing a robust benchmark for speaker detection in comics.